Giving New Mexico farmers, producers, and local food retailers the tools to GROW.

 Sonora Rodríguez (she/her/ella) is a proud Nuevomexicana, who was born and raised in Albuquerque.
 She deeply loves and is committed to New Mexico and the communities that make this place so special.
 Her experience has grounded her to work alongside communities to address critical issues like food apartheid and just community development.
 Some of her formal training includes two bachelor‘s degrees from the University of New Mexico in Chicana/o studies and international studies.
 She also completed her master‘s degree in city and regional planning from Cornell University in 2019.
 Sonora currently works as a Planner for the City of Albuquerque, addressing root and contemporary causes of unequal development and visioning alongside historic communities on how to grow, preserve and develop.
 Sonora also worked as an active community organizer with the SouthWest Organizing Project (SWOP).
 Some of her work with SWOP centered on campaigns for food justice, educational access, and youth employment.
 She likes doing home improvement projects and tending to her garden in her spare time.
 She is excited to work with NMFMA to increase awareness and participation in the Double Up Food Bucks program.

-Approved Supplier Program Coordinator
+Approved Supplier Program Manager

 Mark Chamberlain

-Creative & Marketing Director
+Content & Creative Director

 Mark’s interest in creative pursuits started at an early age when his mom proudly taped one of his finger paintings onto the family fridge, and he’s been chasing that buzz ever since.